akirk/cll/README.md

 ### Usage

-With `chat.php -h` you'll see all available models.
+With `cll -h` you'll see all available models.
 By default, `gpt-3.5-turbo` will be used if online.
 If offline, Ollama will be used, preferring `llama2`.

 The script will keep your input history in a readline file `.history` (so that you can go back to old prompts using the up-key).